jill-scott/DemoApp/README.md

 2. If the string is not already in the “Text Strings - iAqualink” sheet, add it to the sheet.
 Give the string a unique key.
 3. If the String is a String literal without any read-in values, replace the string in the code with NSLocalizedString(“[key for string]”, comment: “”).
 4. If instead the string includes any values, use string specifiers, for example, String(format: NSLocalizedString(“[key for string]”, comment: “”), [variable]).
 The string in the Google sheet should correspondingly read, “[Desired string] %s”.

+## Accessibility

+For storyboard text:

+- Font should be one of the stylized fonts, e.g., Subhead or Body
+- Lines should be 0
+- Automatically Adjusts Font should be checked
+- Line break should be word wrap
+- If content is in code, it should be wrapped with AppStr
+- If content is in storyboard, user runtime attribute should be added